inochoi/Alexa-Skill-Inspiration/README.md

 # Technologies Used

 * [AWS Lambda](https://aws.amazon.com/lambda/).
 I deployed the source on Lambda to connect with Alexa Skills Kits.
 * [Nutritionix API](https://docs.google.com/document/d/1_q-K-ObMTZvO0qUEAxROrN3bwMujwAN25sLHwJzliK0/edit#).
-This is used to calculate calories in food and calories burned from exercise.
+This is used to calculate calories in food and calories burned from exercise. <br />
- - NOTE: An APP ID and API Key is required to use this service.
+ ** NOTE: An APP ID and API Key is required to use this service.